bitnom/Whonix-Packer/README.md

 [Docker-Whonix](https://github.com/TensorTom/Docker-Whonix) - Trying to come up with a working Dockerfile.

 [Dockernymous](https://github.com/bcapptain/dockernymous) - Not the same goals (Not exactly Whonix) but still helpful.

+## Contribute

+All are welcome to help.
+Make a branch for each change & submit PR as you will.

+### MIT License